Lüshunkou

-Lüshunkou District (also Lyushunkou District; 旅顺口区) is a district of Dalian, Liaoning province, China.
-The district's area is 512.15 km2 and its permanent population as of 2020 is 398,579.
+Lüshunkou District (also Lyushunkou District; 旅顺口区), commonly known as Lüshun (旅顺), is a district of Dalian, Liaoning province, China.
+The district has an area of 512.15 km2 and a permanent population of 398,579 as of 2020.

 Lüshunkou is located at the extreme southern tip of the Liaodong Peninsula.
 It has a natural harbor, the possession and control of which became a casus belli of the Russo-Japanese War (1904–05).
 Japanese and then Russian administration was established in 1895 and continued until 1905 when control was ceded to Japan.
 During that period, it was world-famous and was more significant than the other port on the peninsula, Dalian proper.

-Also formerly called Lüshun City (旅顺市) or literally Lüshun Port (旅顺港), it was formerly known as both Port Arthur (Порт-Артур) and Ryojun (旅順).
+Lüshunkou was formerly known as both Port Arthur (Порт-Артур) and Ryojun (旅順).
+After World War II, it was returned to China as Lüshun City.
+In 1960, Lüshun was redesignated as a district of Dalian (known as Lüda until 1981).

 Toponym

+Lüshunkou, meaning "port of smooth journeys", was named in 1371 to commemorate a successful Ming expedition into Liaodong.
+A naval force set sail from Penglai, Shandong and landed at Lüshunkou to attack the remaining Yuan forces on the Liaodong Peninsula.

-In English-language diplomatic, news, and historical writings, it was known as Port Arthur after a British Royal Navy Lieutenant named William Arthur who surveyed the harbor in the gunboat HMS Algerine in 1860.
+In English-language diplomatic, news, and historical writings, it was known as Port Arthur after a British Royal Navy Lieutenant named William Arthur who surveyed the harbour in the gunboat HMS Algerine in 1860.